 Young people acquire rights and responsibilities at different ages.
 At ten, for instance, a child may be tried in a youth court and found guilty at a crime.
-Further, it is only at the age of eighteen that you finally cease to be a ‘minor’, with special legal protection.
-In the eyes of the law, an eighteen-year-old has reached the ‘age of majority’.
+At the age of 18 they finally cease to be a ‘minor’: in the eyes of the law, an 18-year-old has reached the ‘age of majority’.
 But even then, there are certain things you cannot do.
-For example, you cannot stand for the Parliament until you are twenty-one.
+For example, you cannot stand for Parliament until you are 21.
 Let us understand these rights age-wise:

 - A child must start her or his education at this age.

-- At the age of ten, a child can be found guilty of a crime under the Crime and Disorder Act 1998.
-She or he can even be convicted of a criminal offence but will be tried in a youth court unless the offence is serious, such as murder.
+- At the age of 10, a child can be found guilty of a crime under the Crime and Disorder Act 1998.
+S/he can be convicted of a criminal offence but will be tried in a youth court unless the offence is serious, such as murder.

 - Some banks allow children aged 11 or over to open a bank account, but not one with an overdraft.

 - At the age of 14, a child can get a part-time job as permitted under local authority by-laws for a maximum of two hours on a school day, working sometime between 7am and 8am and 5pm and 7pm.
 They can work Sundays between 7am and 7pm, but only for two hours.
 They can work up to five hours on Saturdays between 7 am and 7pm.
 During school holidays they can work five hours a day from Monday to Saturday.
 But they can only work two hours a day on Sundays.
 They can go into a bar and order soft drinks.
 If convicted of a serious criminal offence (in a Youth Court), they can be held in secure accommodation for up to 24 months.
 They can also be fined up to £1,000.
 Wearing a seatbelt becomes a child’s personal responsibility at this age.